kyberna/tomcat/README.md

 * /deploy: deploy folder were the .war file needs to be placed
 * /tlib: libs copied to tomcat dir
 * /tconf: configuration files from tomcat/conf
+* /certs: cert files in this volume are imported to the truststore on startup.

 #### Environments
 * UserID: Set custom User ID.
 Default: 1000